Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/PRISM contraints description/Prism contraint descriptions.md

 (**Note**: r3_0 means robot r3 intance 0.
 This index 0 is placed by Alloy after the allocation of tasks to robots.)

 ## For consecutive, non ordered tasks
+If a composite task has consecutive subtasks (done one after the other) regarless of the order they are executed, this is model within the MDP in two ways:
 ### a) All subtasks allocated to the same robot
-If a composite task has consecutive subtasks (done one after the other) regarless of the order they are executed, this is model within the MDP in two ways:
-- if the tasks are assigned to the same robot
+If the subtasks of composite task ct are assigned to the same robot, once a subtask is started by the robot, the only transitions available are to do the other subtasks until they are done:
 ```
-for t in subtasks:
+for t in subtasks of ct:
   if robot in state(t):
+    if all subtasks haven't been done:
-    - transitions only go to other tasks in the composite task if they haven't been done
+       transitions only go to other tasks in the composite task if they haven't been done
+    elif:
-    - transitions go to any other task outside the composite task if they have been done
+       transitions go to any other task outside the composite task if they have been done
 ```
 ### Example
 A room needs to be cleaned.
 It requires to clean the floor and saitize with UV light, independently of the order.
 This is model as a compound task, ct10, with (atomic) subtasks, at12 and at22, done consecutively, regardless of the order.
-Both atomic tasks were allocated to the same robot r1 by Alloy beforehand. the MDP model would look like:
+Both atomic tasks were allocated to the same robot r1 by Alloy beforehand. the MDP model looks like:

 ![Diagram](https://github.com/Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/blob/master/PRISM%20contraints%20description/consecutive1.JPG)